nestjs/docs.nestjs.com/content/graphql/unions.md

 export type ResultUnion = Author | Book;
 ```

 Unions require an extra `__resolveType` field in the resolver map to determine which type the union should resolve to.
-Let's create a `ResultUnionResolver` class and define the `__resolveType` method:
+Let's create a `ResultUnionResolver` class and define the `__resolveType` method.
+Note that the `ResultUnionResolver` class has to be registered in the required module:

 ```typescript
 @Resolver('ResultUnion')